f1cheng/MarsExplorer/README.md

 1. Implement wrapping from one edge of the grid to another. (planets are spheres after all)
 2. Implement obstacle detection before each move to a new square.
 If a given sequence of commands encounters an obstacle, the rover moves up to the last possible point and reports the obstacle.

+3. print path
+4. select a shortest path around obstacle, continue original planed routine.
+5. to refresh for moving

 *Test Input:*
 5 5